ExpressOwl/ExpressOwl/README.md

-- 👋 Hi, my name is Sean Sew, or just @ExpressOwl,
+- 👋 Hi, my name is Sean, or just @ExpressOwl,
 - 👀 I’m interested in becoming a Front End Developer
 - 🌱 I’m currently learning HTML, CSS and Javascript.
 - 🔮 I'm planning on learning ReactJS along with Typescript in the future